hieu313/nixos/README.md

 ## Important things to note

 - My machines run on the **unstable** branch, use the **latest kernel**, and **allow unfree software**.
 Garbage collection removes all generations older than 7 days.
 - `/modules/baseline.nix` is exactly what it sounds like: a baseline.
 The majority of packages, services, kernel and boot parameters, and other core settings are defined here.
 You should be reviewing this file.
-The baseline is enabled with: ```workstation.baseline.enable = true;```
+The baseline is enabled with: ```workstation.baseline.enable = true;```.
+Most modules are nested within the ```workstation``` option.
 - All builds use **zsh** by default.
 I have separate **zsh** and **bash** Home Manager files, you can switch the shell to say bash by modifying the shell file Home Manager imports under either machines entry in ```flake.nix```.
 - I use **Niri** almost exclusively.
 The Niri module uses **Noctalia Shell**.
 If you don't want to use Noctalia, remove it's input in `flake.nix` and remove the package from Niri's module.
 If you're using my Niri config from `/config/niri`, remove ```spawn-at-startup "noctalia-shell"``` from the file.
 The Niri module will be up to date more often than the others.
 GNOME and XFCE modules should be stable and usable.
 - Hyprland currently lags behind upstream.
 Breaking changes were made to window-rule syntax in version 0.53, and I have not yet made adjustments to accommodate this.